5 Ways to Insulate Your Windows for Winter

 Pros: Cheap and effective.

-Cons: Gives windows a cloudy, shrink-wrapped look.
+Cons: If installed incorrectly, the film gives windows a cloudy, shrink-wrapped look.

 Pros: They let in light and can be custom-fitted for doors and windows.